 Your hearing care professional can set your hearing instrument to give an acoustical indication when the battery is reaching its end of life.
 The hearing instrument will reduce amplification and emit a melody if battery power gets too low.
-This signal will recur every 15 minutes until the hearing instrument automatically switches off.
+This signal will recur every five minutes (every 15 minutes for the First and Boost models) until the hearing instrument automatically switches off.
 It is recommended that you keep spare batteries on hand.